Planning Policy - Privacy Notice

 Who we share your personal information with:-

-In order to carry out the above activities in an efficient way, we routinely share personal data with other service departments within Chiltern District Council, such as Development Management, Electoral, Economic Development, Finance, Housing and Legal services.
+In order to carry out the above activities in an efficient way, we routinely share personal data with other service departments within Buckinghamshire Council, such as Development Management, Electoral, Economic Development, Finance, Housing and Legal services.
 We may also share personal data with other government partners and agencies, such as:

 the District Valuer